sympower/dt-data-load-tool/docs/website/docs/plus/features/data-access.md

 # Secure data access and sharing

-dlt+ makes it easy for end-users like data scientists or analysts to access high-quality production data in a secure and Python-friendly way.
-A [dlt+ Project](../core-concepts/project.md) exposes a standard Python API which connects to the production data using an "access" [profile](../core-concepts/profiles.md).
+data_load_tool+ makes it easy for end-users like data scientists or analysts to access high-quality production data in a secure and Python-friendly way.
+A [data_load_tool+ Project](../core-concepts/project.md) exposes a standard Python API which connects to the production data using an "access" [profile](../core-concepts/profiles.md).
 This profile can be configured to specify how users are allowed to interact with the data, e.g., by applying restrictions on datasets that are not allowed to be modified.

 ## Project packaging

-dlt+ Projects can be distributed as Python packages, with which data end-users can easily interact within their own Pythonic workflows.
+data_load_tool+ Projects can be distributed as Python packages, with which data end-users can easily interact within their own Pythonic workflows.
-To package an existing dlt+ Project, you need to:
+To package an existing data_load_tool+ Project, you need to:

 1. Add an `__init__.py` file to the root of your project.